College-Level Examination Program (CLEP)

 - You may reschedule your appointment upon payment of additional registration fee.

-- The primary ID must be a government-issued photo ID.
-The ID include the candidate's name, signature, and recognizable photo.
+- The ID must be a valid government-issued photo ID.
+The ID must include the candidate's name, signature, and recognizable photo.
+The name must match your ticket (voucher) exactly.

 Bring a copy of your voucher (registration).